buyallmemes/blog-api/posts/20240422-testing-guideline.md

 I wrote this article quite some time ago and parked it on the company's confluence page.

-Although it was super exciting to write, and I tied to promote it internally to the best of my ability, it turned out to be yet another cold documentation.
+Although it was super exciting to write, and I tried to promote it internally to the best of my ability, it turned out to be yet another cold documentation.

 But I liked it so much, that I think it's worth revisiting and publishing in the open.